-Assessment methods Assessment criteria Assignments [40%] Summative: Formulation of cosmetic product and compilation of product dossier [60%] outcomes ent can: have been mastered when the

-Successfully complete all the exercises as listed in the different Study Units and obtain a minimum of 50% for each exercise Put a final product together according to the

-Put a final product together according to the product brief and compile the dossier accordingly.
-The mark obtained as given by the lecturer will account for 60% of the final mark

-Module code: PFCP513 First semester NQF level: 8

-TITLE: FORMULATION OF SKIN CARE PRODUCTS

-After successful completion of this module, the student will be able to:

-- demonstrate integrated and advanced knowledge of the formulation of gels, lotions and creams. - to assess the rheological properties and instabilities of these formulations; - demonstrate advanced knowledge of manufacturing and packaging of the named products;

-Mode of delivery: Full-time/Part-time - Contact Assessment methods Assessment criteria Formal Formative: Assignments [40%] Summative: Formulation of cosmetic product and compilation of product dossier [60%] Module code: PFCP521 Second semes ter NQF level: 8

-TITLE: FORMULATION OF SUN CARE PRODUCTS

-After successful completion of this module, the student will be able to:

-- demonstrate integrated and advanced knowledge of sunscreens and their respective mechanism of actions; - demonstrate integrated knowledge of the pigmentation process and the treatment thereof - demonstrate integrated knowledge and engagement in formulation and development of sun care products - demonstrate integrated knowledge and engagement into the regulations and legislation regarding to sun care products; and - reveal the ability to critically evaluate the affectivity of these products.

-Mode of delivery: Full-time/Part-time - Contact Assessment methods Assessment criteria Formal Formative: Assignments [40%] Summative: Formulation of cosmetic product and compilation of product dossier [60%] Module code: PFCP522 Second semes ster NQF level: 8

-TITLE: FORMULATION OF FRAGRANCE PRODUCTS

-After successful completion of this module, the student will be able to:
+Mode of delivery: Full-time/Part-time - Contact Assessment methods Assessment criteria Formal Formative: Assignments [40%] Summative: Formulation of cosmetic product compilation of product dossier [ Module code: PFCP5 13 First semester NQF level: 8 N OF SKIN CARE PRODUCTS Module outcomes: After successful completion of this module, the student will be able to: demonstrate integrated and advanced knowledge of the formulation of gels, lotions and creams. to assess the rheological properties and instabilities of these formulations; demonstrate advanced knowledge of manufacturing and packaging of the named products; the formulation of gels, lotions and creams. of these formulations; Mode of delivery: Full-time/Part-time - Contact Assessment method Assessment criteria Formal Formative: Assignments [40%] Summative: Formulation of cosmetic product and compilation of product dossier [60%] The outcomes have been mastered when the student can: Successfully complete all the exercises as listed in the different Study Units and obtain a minimum of 50% for each exercise Put a final product together according to the product brief and compile the dossier accordingly.
+The mark obtained as given by the lecturer will account for 60% of the final mark Module code: PFCP5 21 Second semes ter NQF level: 8 TITLE: FORMULATIO N OF SUN CARE PRODUCTS Module outcomes: After successful completion of this module, the student will be able to: demonstrate integrated and advanced knowledge of sunscreens and their respective mechanism of actions; demonstrate integrated knowledge of the pigmentation process and the treatment thereof demonstrate integrated knowledge and engagement in formulation and development of sun care products demonstrate integrated knowledge and engagement into the regulations and legislation regarding to sun care products; and reveal the ability to critically evaluate the affectivity of these products. sunscreens and their respective mechanism of actions; on process and the treatment thereof t in formulation and development of sun care products t into the regulations and legislation regarding to sun care ull-time/Part-time - Contact Assessment method Assessment criteria Formal Formative: Assignments [40%] Summative: Formulation of cosmetic product and compilation of product dossier [60%] The outcomes have been mastered when the student can: • Successfully complete all the exercises as listed in Module code: PFCP5 Second semes ter NQF level: 8 TITLE: FORMULATION OF FRAGRANCE PRODUCTS Module outcomes: After successful completion of this module, the student will be able to: • demonstrate integrated and advanced knowledge of natural fragrances and aroma chemicals; • demonstrate integrated knowledge of fragrance compounds, base compounds, perfume, perfume families allergens, notes, volatility and olfactory characteristics;

-- demonstrate integrated and advanced knowledge of natural fragrances and aroma chemicals; - demonstrate integrated knowledge of fragrance compounds, base compounds, perfume, perfume families, allergens, notes, volatility and olfactory characteristics; - demonstrate integrated knowledge and engagement in formulation and development of fragrance products - demonstrate integrated knowledge and engagement in formulation and development of antiperspirant and deodorant products; and - understand the processes involved in the manufacture and packaging of deodorant cosmetics
+- demonstrate integrated knowledge and engagement in formulation and development of fragrance products - demonstrate integrated knowledge and engagement in formulation and development of antiperspirant and deodorant products; and - understand the processes involved in the manufacture and packaging of deodorant cosmetics